 vividly apparent in his collection of short stories, Lost in the Dark.” –

 Just did a newspaper interview with The Namib Times, since I grew up in Namibia.
-I'll post the link as soon as I have it.

 I've been co-opted onto the board of the Bloemfontein Writers Association.
 It's really an honour, and it led to quite a bit of attention in the local newspapers, as well.